SQL Snippets

 Snippet Tooltip

-Hovering over a snippet in the report SQL editor opens a tooltip with the snippet text and description.
+Hovering over a snippet reference in the SQL editor shows a tooltip containing the snippet text and description, so you can verify what will be substituted without leaving the editor.

 Creating Snippets